USAV Essayons (1949 ship): Construction and characteristics

 Essayons was designed by the Army Corps of Engineers Marine Division staff in Philadelphia, Pennsylvania.
 She was built by Sun Shipbuilding and Drydock Company of Chester, Pennsylvania.
 Her keel was laid on June 19, 1947, and she was launched on August 25, 1949.
 Lieutenant General Lewis A. Pick, Chief of Engineers of the U.S. Army, was the keynote speaker at the ceremony.
 His wife, Alice Pick, christened the vessel.
 After her sea trials, she was commissioned on January 16, 1950.
 Her original cost was reported as $10 million.

 The ship was assigned to the New York District of the Army Corps of Engineers upon commissioning.
 She was transferred to the Philadelphia District on June 24, 1961.

 Essayons was 525.17 ft long and had a beam of 72 ft.
 Her hull was constructed of welded steel plates.
 Her maximum draft was 28 ft when her hoppers were loaded with dredging spoil.
 She displaced 9,968 long tons when light, and 21,808 long tons with a full load of dredging spoil.
 Her hull contained twelve hoppers which could hold, in total, up to 8,000 cubic yards of dredging spoil.
 These hoppers ran for 180 ft of the ship's length.

-Essaysons was propelled by two four-bladed propellers which were 16 ft in diameter.
+Essayons was propelled by two four-bladed propellers which were 16 ft in diameter.
 These were driven by two turbo-electric engines which developed 4,000 horsepower each.
 She was capable of speeds up to 17.3 knots when lightly loaded, and 16.55 knots with her hoppers full.
 The ship's two oil-fired boilers developed high-pressure steam (575 psig) for propulsion and electrical generation.
 Her tanks held 7,000 barrels of bunker C fuel, giving her an unrefueled cruising range of approximately 7,700 statute miles.

 She was crewed by 18 officers and 101 men.
 Dredging continued around the clock, so the crew worked in shifts.
 Men worked 10 days and then got four days off.
 The ship had a machine shop, store, a crew lounge with a ping-pong table, a six-bed medical dispensary, laundry facilities, a cook staff and full galley for meal service, and separate dining rooms for officers and men.

 Essayons was at least the third vessel of that name to serve with the U.S. Army Corps of Engineers and the second dredge.
 An earlier Essayons was built in 1868 to dredge the mouth of the Mississippi.
 "Essayons" is the motto of the Corps.
 It is a French word which means "Let us try."